Silver Explorer

 The other dining venue is the Outdoor Grill.

 The ship has an Expedition Team of experts to provide tourists with understanding and insight into each adventure voyage.
-Schedules vary from the first announced times, and it is important to be on short notice ready for getting into the 12x Zodiacs if weather conditions or wildlife sightings dictate changes.
+Schedules vary from the first announced times, and it is important to be on short notice ready to get into the 10x Zodiacs if weather conditions or wildlife sightings dictate changes.
 When a polar bear is first seen in the Arctic, an announcement is made, though it may be 2 am.

 Passengers are well-traveled and well-heeled Europeans (many of them Germans) and Americans, couples mostly in their 40s-60's.

 The onboard entertainment options include martini and wine tastings, culinary demonstrations and outdoor afternoon tea parties served on deck.
 No casino is featured onboard.
 Different board games are available in the lounges for play.
-Four Internet access stations are provided at the internet centre, as well as Wi-Fi, fully equipped library and a lecture theatre.
+Four Internet access stations are provided at the internet center, as well as Wi-Fi, fully equipped library and a lecture theater.

 After Silver Explorer's reconstruction in 2008, the swimming pool was removed, as it was rarely used during polar expeditions.
 The ship now has two outdoor Jacuzzies/whirlpools used occasionally.
 Sporting and wellness facilities include Fitness Centre, Jogging Rrack, Sauna Room, Steam Room, 1x Treatment Room (for facials, massages, wraps).
 Spa treatments include Elemis Cleanse men's facial ($129), deep-tissue massage ($116); Swedish massage ($110), and Elemis Stone Aromatherapy ($159), all great after the long hikes.